 At its core, data aggregation is the process of collecting, organizing, and summarizing data from multiple sources to create a unified dataset.
 This process often involves combining raw data into a more digestible format, such as totals, averages, or other summary statistics, which can then be analyzed to uncover trends, patterns, and insights.

-For example, a retail company might aggregate sales data from multiple stores to determine overall revenue trends, or a healthcare provider might aggregate patient data to identify common health issues within a specific population.
+For example, a retail company might aggregate sales data from multiple stores to determine overall revenue trends, or a healthcare provider might combine patient data from various clinics to analyze treatment outcomes.

-Data aggregation plays a critical role in helping businesses and organizations make sense of large datasets.
+Data aggregation plays a critical role in modern data analysis and decision-making.
 Here are some key reasons why it’s so important:

 Time-Based Aggregation